Horseshoe Bay Projects

-When complete, the final design of Royal Avenue between Bruce Street and Bay Street will create a "busy" feel that clearly delineates areas of use for pedestrians, cyclists and vehicle parking with signage, tactile strips, various surface treatments, line paintings, and paving markings.
+When complete, the final design of Royal Avenue between Bruce Street and Bay Street will create a "busy" feel that clearly delineates areas of use for pedestrians, cyclists and vehicle parking with signage, tactile strips, various surface treatments, line paintings, bollards, and paving markings.

 The bicycle lane component will form part of the Spirit Trail, advancing key policies from the Official Community Plan by encouraging cycling and "to provide a multi-use trail linking from Horseshoe Bay to Deep Cove."

 The space between the designated pedestrian area and the bike lane will be furnished with bike racks and benches.
 A buffer zone that meets the guidelines set out by the BC Active Transportation Design will separate the bike lane from parked vehicles.
 The overall design incorporates elements to promote visibility and is intended to encourage slow speeds for all vehicles including bicycles.